marcgg/marcgg.github.com/_posts/2017-01-23-ruby-to-s-to-str.md

 puts "Say hello to " + User.new("Bob") # Displays "Say hello to Bob"
 {% endhighlight %}

+## Note On Implicit / Explicit Conversion

+We can also say that `to_s` is an explicit conversion and `to_str` is an implicit conversion.
+I'm not going into the details of this, if you'd like to get more information I recommend reading [Confident Ruby][8].

+Quoting directly from the book:

+> `to_s` is an explicit conversion method.
+Explicit conversions represent conversions from classes which are mostly or entirely unrelated to the target class.
+>
+> `to_str`, on the other hand, is an implicit conversion method.
+Implicit conversions represent conversions from a class that is closely related to the target class.
+>
+> _[Confident Ruby by Avdi Grimm][9]_

 ## Summing It Up

 That's a lot of information, but let me sum it up quickly before finishing the article: